-All imported commodities are classified in accordance with the Codes of the Customs Commodities' Nomenclature of the Foreign Economic Activity of the Eurasian Economic Union.
+The Eurasian Economic Union classifies all imported commodities in accordance with the harmonized system (HS) codes of the Customs Commodities' Nomenclature of the Foreign Economic Activity of the Eurasian Economic Union, which in turn is based on the HS nomenclature of the World Customs Organization.
 The descriptions of the current edition of the Nomenclature and the EAEU Customs Tariff as well as customs tariff rates, as currently amended, can be found at EAEU Unified Customs Tariff.
 The EAEU codes are similar, but not identical to the U.S. Customs Service Harmonized Code numbers.
-As of January 1, 2017, the EAEU Commodity Codes were updated to reflect the HS Nomenclature 2017 Edition.
+As of January 1, 2022, the EAEU Commodity Codes were updated to reflect the World Customs Organization HS Nomenclature 2022 Edition.